platformsh/template-builder/templates/govcms8/files/README.md

 This template builds the Australian government's GovCMS Drupal 8 distribution using the [Drupal Composer project](https://github.com/drupal-composer/drupal-project) for better flexibility.
 It also includes configuration to use Redis for caching, although that must be enabled post-install in `.platform.app.yaml`.

+GovCMS is a Drupal distribution built for the Australian government, and includes configuration optimized for managing government websites.

 ## Services

 * PHP 7.2